kin-labs/rewards-engine/current-valid-spend-guidelines.md

 The Kin Rewards Engine was built to promote a healthy digital ecosystem which maximizes everyone's opportunity for participation and recognition.
 However in order to keep a fair playing field amongst developers and ensure a safe user experience for end-users, these guidelines set minimum standards that applications must satisfy in order to be eligible for payouts from the Kin Rewards Engine.

-These guidelines are applied, interpreted and enforced by the members of the Kin Community Council and the Kin Foundation and may be updated from time to time.
+These guidelines are enforced by the members of the Kin Community Council and the Kin Foundation and may be updated from time to time.

 Last updated:  18 June 2020